hpc/pavilion2/docs/tests/suites.rst

-When using the first organization method, host, OS, and mode configs must be placed under their respective subdirectories under the user's config directory and must be named with the name of their associated host, operating system, or mode respectively.
+When using the first organization method, host, OS, and mode configs must be placed under their respective subdirectories under the user's config directory and must be named with the name of their associated host, operating system, or mode.

 When using the second, suite directory method of organization, auxiliary configs must be placed in the suite directory alongside the suite config and must be named `host.yaml`, `os.yaml`, or